 Welcome to the architecture!
 Feel free to knock on doors, roam the rooms, dust the shelves, and help me to re-arrange my mental furniture!

 - Fast Information Nation?
-The social costs of our highly connected world (May 4, 2015)
+The social costs of our highly connected world Cami Ryan’s blog

 - “Why you should avoid predatory journals, welcome rigorous peer review.”
-Forbes. co-authored with John Vicini.
-June, 2016.
+Forbes (co-authored with John Vicini)

 - “Young Mothers Prove Powerful in the Food Safety Debate” Western Producer. co-authored with Sarah Schultz.
 March, 2014